danmgs/My-weather-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# <span style="color:red">TASK LIST</span>

+- [x] this is a complete item
+- [ ] CORS issue between backend / frontend:  No 'Access-Control-Allow-Origin' header is present on the requested resource.